 # Pass authentication if there is no realm

-CheckAuth Condition="&not(&dblookup(response,string,AuthenticationRealm))" ReturnCode ReturnCode=COMPLETED
+CheckAuth Condition="¬(&dblookup(response,string,AuthenticationRealm))" ReturnCode ReturnCode=COMPLETED

 CheckAuth Pi3Perl File="../Pi3Perl/auth.pl" AuthFile="../Pi3Perl/Users.txt" Realm="Administration" Init="init" Execute="execute"